akshatORmohit/Jelly/README.md

 ### Jelly Organize
-this command organised your local files according to their extensions , it first cut the file from its path and paste into a different folder named MANAGER FILE according to extension of file for example  xyz.pdf file goes to DOC folder of #### Manager File  Folder
+this command organised your local files according to their extensions , it first cut the file from its path and paste into a different folder named MANAGER FILE according to extension of file for example  xyz.pdf file goes to DOC folder of <strong> Manager File  Folder</strong>

 ### Jelly help
 this command gives help guide